saikumarysk/m22-ykk/faq.md

 Note that after you complete the PAs and CAs, zyBook will remove your answers, which is supposed to help you come back and review.
 Your completion will be recorded but the answers will not be visible to you.

+You can find more information and helpful tips in the [How to Use zyBooks](https://learn.zybooks.com/zybook/HowToUseZyBooks2) book.

 ### How can we know our progress on zyBooks?

+You can find more information and helpful tips in the [How to Use zyBooks](https://learn.zybooks.com/zybook/HowToUseZyBooks2) book.

-You can also see the **overall completion** of _each_ of the zyBook activities when you are on the main page of the zyBook (the view that lists all chapters and their sections), which you can get to by clicking on the main title of the book `CMPSCW 8: Introduction to Computer...` at the top of the page, after `My library`.
+You can see the **overall completion** of _each_ of the zyBook activities when you are on the main page of the zyBook (the view that lists all chapters and their sections), which you can get to by clicking on the main title of the book `CMPSCW 8: Introduction to Computer...` at the top of the page, after `My library`.

-✨ Pro Tip✨ : We recommend spending no more than 2 hours in a row reading through the sections and completing the activities in zyBooks.
+✨ Pro Tip✨ : We recommend spending **no more than 2 hours in a row** reading through the sections and completing the activities in zyBooks.
 Your brain will get tired and will need a break.
 Trust us: even your prof cannot meaningfully work through this material for more than 2 hours, so save yourself some time and allow for at least a 30-minute break between the study sessions.

 Please follow the [suggested workflow and the roadmap]({{ site.url }}{{ site.baseurl }}/success)).